-- 6. The regulation should be based on Art.
-175 of the EC Treaty and allow Member States to implement stricter measures, as early as appropriate, since the proposed policy is driven by environment and not commercial policy considerations. - 7.
-The EU should also prohibit imports of mercury and mercury compounds ensuring EU mercury supplies are consistent with EU demand, mandatory storage obligations, and policies encouraging mercury recovery from waste and products. - 8.
-Technical and financial support to developing countries could be crucial for those countries' progress towards mercury-free products and processes.
+7. The EU should also prohibit imports of mercury and mercury compounds ensuring EU mercury supplies are consistent with EU demand, mandatory storage obligations, and policies encouraging mercury recovery from waste and products.

+8. Technical and financial support to developing countries could be crucial for those countries' progress towards mercury-free products and processes.

-The EU has been taking a leading role at the international level and it now has the possibility to show it in practice.
+The EU has been taking a leading role in discussions at the international level and it now has the possibility to show it in practice.
 A strong EU position recognises the EU's responsibility as the world largest exporter of mercury for its share of the problem.
-Ensuring a comprehensive EU mercury export ban acknowledges that there is little point in just reducing mercury demand within the EU, only for unwanted mercury to be exported to developing countries under far less stringent controls, released, for it ultimately to be returned to Europe's atmosphere and the fish we eat.
+Ensuring a comprehensive EU mercury export ban acknowledges that there is little point in just reducing mercury demand within the EU, only for unwanted mercury to be exported to developing countries, used under far less stringent controls, released, and ultimately to be returned to Europe's atmosphere and the fish we eat.
 This is a straightforward opportunity to reduce health risks to millions of people in the EU and worldwide that we cannot afford to miss.